Climbing Mount Kilimanjaro is not considered difficult.

 You will also use more oxygen while you are catching up, your blood oxygen level drops further than it would otherwise, and that can mean the difference between developing altitude sickness symptoms or not.

-Your Kilimanjaro trekking guides will try to teach you this from day one: "pole pole" is the Kishuaheli word for slow and steady.
-You will hear it all day, every day...
+Your Kilimanjaro guides will try to teach you this from day one:

-The other aspect on Kilimanjaro where trekking experience comes in very handy is the camping.
+The other aspect on Kilimanjaro where experience comes in very handy is the camping.

-People who are used to it, used to sleeping in tents, used to making do with minimal facilities, they won't mind it.
+People who are used to sleeping in tents, used to making do with minimal facilities, they won't mind it.
 Most of us love it.
 I sleep better on hard ground in a tent on an uneven mountain slope than I do at home in my bedroom.
 Much better.

 If you are NOT used to it, you may not sleep so well.
 Trekking on Kilimanjaro is physically demanding and you need to get that sleep.
+Lack of sleep makes everything more difficult.
 Not getting enough for four nights in a row is not going to help you during your summit attempt.

-If you want to go trekking on Mount Kilimanjaro, and you have no previous mountain, trekking and camping experience at all, don't despair.
+If you want to climb Mount Kilimanjaro and you have no previous mountain, trekking and camping experience at all, don't despair.

 Thousands of people tackle their Kilimanjaro trek with no experience whatsoever, and many of them still reach the summit.
 But there is no doubt that you will be at a disadvantage compared to people who are used to trekking.

-If you don't like that idea, go camping :-).
+If you don't like that idea, go camping.
 At least go hiking as much as possible in the time leading up to your Kilimanjaro trek.
+Include some overnight hikes towards the end.

-As I said on the Kilimanjaro training page:
+As I say on the Kilimanjaro training page:

-If you can walk in hilly country for 6-8 hours, and get up and do it again the next day, and return to the office on Monday feeling fine, then you are more than fit enough to go trekking on Kilimanjaro.
+If you can (slowly!) walk in hilly country for 6-8 hours (including breaks) without difficulty, and get up and do it again the next day, and return to the office on Monday feeling fine, then you are more than experienced enough to climb Kilimanjaro.

 Get some free, no obligations advice on route selection, duration and timing?